Course Ratings are an essential part of the World Handicap System...

 Precision is of the utmost importance while performing course ratings at MAGA member clubs, and members of the MAGA Course Rating Committee attend a pre-season workshop to fine-tune their skills and learn about any updates to the course rating procedure.
 Accurate measurements are necessary components of a reliable course rating, and the MAGA Course Rating committee is responsible for one of the most visible and useful of all MAGA services.

-This section will provide information on the USGA Course Rating System as well as a complete list of MAGA member clubs with their course and slope ratings.
+This section will provide information on the USGA Course Rating System.

 Course Rating Topics